National Water Center Innovators Program Summer Institute

 The schedule below is meant to be provided as an example for prosepective Summer Institute applicants:

 Nov.
 1 Student application period opens Dec.
-18 Last day to submit applications Mid-January Student awards issued Mid-February Deadline for students to confirm attendance June 12 Registration and orientation at the University of Alabama June 13 Summer Institute begins July 21 Summer Institute ends July 24 Summer Institute Capstone Meeting July 25-27 CUAHSI Hydroinformatics Conference at University of Alabama July 28 Students move off campus
+18 Last day to submit applications Mid-January Student awards issued Mid-February Deadline for students to confirm attendance June 12 Registration and orientation at the University of Alabama June 13 Summer Institute begins July 21 Summer Institute ends July 24 Summer Institute Capstone Meeting July 28 Students move off campus

 Applications will be accepted from current and incoming graduate students and post-docs within three years of graduating with their PhD.
 Applicants must be affiliated with US universities.
 Applicants who are not US citizens will need to report their visa status.
 Due to security regulations, all accepted Fellows will be contingent upon a foreign national visitor approval process.
 Upon acceptance into the program. all participants will need to provide additional security clearance documents and fingerprints.